 The smell of incense floods the Camden streets as you wander through them – the district has a really relaxed vibe and a plethora of interesting markets waiting to be picked through and explored.

-In case you are lucky enough to have some extra days in London, here are a couple of ideas how to fill them.
+In case you are lucky enough to have some extra days in London, here are a couple of ideas on how to fill them.

 1. The View From the Shard